Microbial Data Science

-The Microbial Systems Bioinformatics group envision an interdisciplinary Systems Biology approach where Microbial Ecology, Modeling, Microbial Physiology and Bioinformatics meet to create out of the box thinking towards prediction microbial interactions in complex systems.
+To create an interdisciplinary systems biology approach where Environmental Microbiology, Modeling, Microbial Physiology, Bioinformatics and Engineering meet to create out-of-the-box thinking towards prediction and control of microbial interactions in complex microbial communities.

-Environmental health regulates the conditions life is sustained on Earth.
+Environmental health regulates the conditions, under which life is sustained on Earth.
 A clear definition of environmental health is necessary to allow the implementation of practices that guarantee sustainable exploration of our limited natural resources.
-The Microbial Systems Bioinformatics group works to define environmental health by exploring microbial interactions.
-We want to achieve our mission by developing concepts and theories to expand modeling of microbial communities to the vast diversity found in natural ecosystems with focus on the fate of chemicals in the environment.
+To diminish the boundaries between natural sciences and engineering, We will work to define environmental health by exploring microbial interactions.
+We want to achieve this mission by developing concepts and theories to expand modeling of microbial communities to the vast diversity found in natural ecosystems with focus on prediction and control of ecosystem processes during disturbance events.

 Our group strives to assess environmental health of terrestrials and man made environments by predicting how resilient/stable a microbial community is to specific disturbances.
 A special emphasis is put on the development of concepts and theories to scale microbial interactions to the real diversity found in nature.